MopigamesYT/anxietymod/scenes/act1.md

 `Game.OVERRIDE_TEXT_SPEED = 1.5;`

-h: you know what maybe it's time to check my phone.
+h: you know what maybe it's time to fuck my phone.

 ```
 sfx("rustle2");
 hong({body:"phone1", mouth:"neutral", eyes:"neutral"})
 ```

-n: PROTECT YOUR HUMAN
+n: PROTECT YOUR DICKHEAD

 n: FROM THE WORLD.
 FROM OTHER PEOPLE.
 FROM THEMSELF.

-n: GOOD LUCK
+n: GOOD FUCK

 (...500)